Shreya17vaish/Parkinsons-Detection-using-ML-Algorithms/README.md

 # Parkinsons-Detection-using-ML-Algorithms

 IMPLEMENTATION OF THE PROJECT

-OBJECTIVE : To compare the accuracy of different machine learning algorithm and secure the approx value of training and testing model accuracy.
+OBJECTIVE : Too compare the accuracy of different machine learning algorithm and secure the approx value of training and testing model accuracy.